New fees for any advertisers targeting the UK, Austria or Turkey with their Google Ads.

 When it comes to how this may affect your current advertising, many advertisers may just accept the fee as an additional tax on top of what they’re spending – others with more strict budgets may need to adjust their ad spend to account for the additional 2% fee to ensure they’re not exceeding monthly or annual budget limits.

-This may not just affect advertisers that are directly targeting the UK, Austria or Turkey.
+This may not just affect advertisers that are directly targeting countries in the list above.
 If you’ve got your location settings in the campaign to include users that are “interested in or frequent visitors” of your targeted location but also reside in one of the three countries above, the impressions that you get from these visitors all count under the new fee and the 2% tax will apply.

 An easy way for advertisers to check if they’ll be affected is to go into their Google Ads account, pick a recent time period and check through the geo-report to see where ads have shown.